Intelligence Reconnaissance

 Rule: any new E2005 / unresolved-var class discovered during §09/§10/§11 execution (a) that a test file matching tests/spec/** / tests/compiler/** / tests/valgrind/** fails on, AND (b) whose root cause is a typeck gap (not a §04 codegen / §08 mono / runtime issue) — MUST be absorbed as a new subsection in §09/§10/§11’s owning section, NOT deferred.
 The owning section is determined by the root-cause class (BD-2 propagation → §09; dispatch → §10; defaulting → §11).

-- New-gap triage protocol (executes inline during §09/§10/§11 work): when a §09/§10/§11 subsection close-out regression run surfaces a previously-un-ledgered E2005 or unresolved-var failure, STOP the subsection close-out.
+- New-gap triage protocol (executes inline during §09/§10/§11 work): when a §09/§10/§11 subsection close-out regression run surfaces an un-ledgered E2005 or unresolved-var failure, STOP the subsection close-out.
 Classify the failure by root cause (BD-2 / dispatch / defaulting).
-Add it as a new subsection
+Add it as a new subsection in the owning section — use the next free subsection ID in that section’s

 diagnostics/state.sh show --jsonas/tmp/plan-baseline-state.json; at §06.4.1 end, diff against the finalstate.sh show --jsonto prove every delta was attributed to an owning subsection.
 Commit the diff alongside §06.4 close-out.